 To sum it Up

 This is the complete process of repairing Exchange 2010 database using the inbuilt ESEUtil tool.
 However, this tool might not be able to fix issues within EDB files in all cases.
 Moreover, it might result in data loss as mentioned earlier.

-To overcome these limitations, thus use automated EDB repair software Stellar Phoenix Mailbox Exchange Recovery.
+To overcome these limitations, thus use automated EDB repair software Stellar Repair for Exchange.
 This reliable application repairs even severely corrupted / damaged EDB files and recovers inaccessible mailboxes within minimum time.
 Its interactive GUI makes it easy to work with and it is compatible with a wide range of Exchange versions.
 Moreover, the product also offers features like exporting mailboxes to Live Exchange or Office 365, selective mail recovery and more.
 You can check software steps to repair corrupt EDB file from here.